nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 *	The `DiagnosticReport`, `ProcedureRequest`, `Observation`, `Specimen` and `DocumentReference` profiles of any linked Investigations
     * Only include the document metadata in any returned `DocumentReference` profile, do not include the binary file.
     *	Include the `ProblemHeader (Condition)` profile of any Problems linked to the returned Investigation
+*  The `ProcedureRequest`profile of any linked Diary Entries
+    * Include the `ProblemHeader (Condition)` profile of any Problems linked to the returned Diary Entries
 *  All administrative profiles referenced directly (or via another administrative profile) by any of the clinical profiles included above
     * Include `Patient`, `Organization`, `PractitionerRole`, `Practitioner` and `Location`

 Where a Problem links to a profile that is not yet supported by the provider system, then it is not included in the response.
 Details on how this is done can be found in the [Problem Guidance](accessrecord_structured_development_problems_guidance.html).

 Clinical items linked to the Problem are always included in the response regardless of their inclusion/exclusion in other parts of the query.
 So, for example, if a consumer requests a Problem that links to a Medication but does not explicitly request Medications in the query, the provider will still include the Medication linked to the Problem as part of its response.

 <a href="images/access_structured/Problem_Return.png"><img src="images/access_structured/Problem_Return.png" alt="Problem Returned FHIR profiles" style="max-width:100%;max-height:100%;"></a>